arduino-libraries/ArduinoBLE/docs/api.md

 ### `BLEService()`

-Create a new BLE service.
+Create a new Bluetooth® Low Energy service.

 #### Syntax